iBz-04/iQuest/README.md

 >
 > The project is maintained and supported by the community.
 Upstash may contribute but does not officially support or assume responsibility for it.

-**DegreeGuru** is a project designed to teach you making your own AI RAG chatbot on any custom data.
+**iQuest** is a project designed to teach you making your own AI RAG chatbot on any custom data.
 Some of our favorite features:

 - 🕷️ Built-in crawler that scrapes the website you point it to, automatically making this data available for the AI
 - ⚡ Fast answers using Upstash Vector and real-time data streaming